bert-github/SSE-Server/README.md

 This sends two messages (type ‘q1’ with data ‘go’ and type ‘q2’ with data ‘end’) to both the color and page channels.
-(Clients subscribed to both will get the messages twice.)
+(Clients subscribed to both channels will only get the messages once.)

 To send those same two messages via the FIFO or the control port, write these four lines to them: